 On March 20, 2020, the Company filed a registration statement on Form S-11 with the SEC for a proposed second public offering (the "Follow-On Offering").
 The Company's Registration Statement for the Follow-On Offering was declared effective by the SEC in August 2020.
 In the Follow-On Offering, the Company is offering up to \$1 billion in shares of common stock in a primary offering on a best efforts basis and \$250 million in shares of common stock to be issued pursuant to DRP.
 On July 30, 2020, the Company, amended its charter (as amended, the "Charter") to redesignate its currently issued and outstanding Class A shares of common stock, Class T shares of common stock and Class I shares of common stock as "Class AX Shares," "Class TX Shares" and "Class IX Shares," respectively.
 In addition, on July 30, 2020, as set forth in the Charter, the Company has reclassified the authorized but unissued portion of its common stock into four additional classes of common stock: Class T Shares, Class S Shares, Class D Shares, and Class I Shares.
-The Class AX Shares, Class TX Shares and Class I Shares that the Company is offering pursuant to the Follow-On Offering.
+The Class AX Shares, Class TX Shares and Class IX Shares generally have the same rights, including voting rights, as the Class T Shares, Class S Shares, Class D Shares and Class I Shares that the Company is offering pursuant to the Follow-On Offering.
 Additionally, upon commencement of the Follow-On Offering, the Company began operating as a non-exchange traded perpetual-life REIT.